astralfrontier/peppermile.org/src/grand-adventure.md

 The following issues remain:

 * Formatting and flow is still incomplete.
-  * Actions needs to be reformatted.
 * Talispire Archetypes need better formatting.
 * There is unfilled white space.
 More clip art will be added soon.
-* The sample world, Talispire, is incompletely described.
+* Printing the PDF is extremely slow, and the top half-inch or so is cut off.